-- 4.1 Following consultation with a number of schools across the City, an experimental scheme was introduced which banned vehicles from using the roads during the schools during drop off and pick up times. - 4.2 Volunteers were trained by our Traffic Management contractor and barriers were placed in the road to secure the closure which was supported by signage either end of the street in accordance with TSRGD and other design standards. - 4.3 The experimental scheme lasted 18 months; and this allowed the scheme to be monitored and any comments made and considered during the first 6 months in operation.
-Although the scheme was very well received, the deadline for transition from experimental order to permanent order was missed and therefore we now plan to advertise a permanent Traffic Regulation Order for West Leigh School Street. - 4.4 The scheme proposals for West Leigh School Street can be found in Appendix 1.
+- 4.1 Following consultation with a number of schools across the City, an experimental scheme was introduced which prevents vehicles from using the roads during the schools during drop off and pick up times. - 4.2 Volunteers were trained by the Council's Traffic Management contractor and barriers were placed in the road to secure the closure which was supported by signage either end of the street in accordance with national legislation and design standards. - 4.3 The experimental scheme lasted 18 months; and this allowed the scheme to be monitored and any comments made and considered during the first 6 months in operation.
+Although the scheme was very well received, the deadline for transition from experimental order to permanent order was missed and therefore we now plan to implement a permanent TRO for West Leigh School Street. - 4.4 The scheme design for West Leigh School Street can be found in Appendix 1 of this report.